Creates a valid identifier for the specified value.

 Assembly: System (in System.dll)

-tests whether the identifier conflicts with reserved or language keywords, and if so, returns a valid identifier name that does not conflict.
-The returned identifier contains the same value but includes escape code formatting to differentiate it from conflicting keywords.
-Typically, if the value requires modification, it is preceded by an underscore "_".
+tests whether the identifier conflicts with reserved or language keywords, and if so, attempts to return a valid identifier name that does not conflict.
+Usually the returned identifier is only slightly modified to differentiate the identifier from the keyword; for example, the name might be preceded by the underscore ("_") character.

 The .NET Framework does not support all versions of every platform.
 For a list of the supported versions, see .NET Framework System Requirements.